Friday, September 26, 2025

 Share post:

 As India’s electric vehicle (EV) momentum continues to surge, the spotlight is now shifting beyond metro cities.
-At All India EV, we’ve been closely observing how Tier-II and Tier-III cities are fast emerging as the new frontier for EV adoption—and real estate is beginning to feel the ripple effect.
+At India EV, we’ve been closely observing how Tier-II and Tier-III cities are fast emerging as the new frontier for EV adoption—and real estate is beginning to feel the ripple effect.

 While cities like Delhi, Mumbai, and Bengaluru remain at the forefront of EV growth, urban centres such as Lucknow, Jaipur, Coimbatore, Thiruvananthapuram, and Surat are not far behind.
 These rising EV hotspots are not only witnessing growing demand for clean mobility but are also experiencing a change in how consumers and developers perceive real estate value.